sevcak/javafx-quadratic-equations/README.md

 # Quadratic Equations
-A JavaFX application that calculates a quadratic equation and draws graphs it
+A JavaFX application that calculates a quadratic equation and graphs it

 Author: Lukáš Ševc